jonasbrk/tesla-clone/README.md

 <img src="assets/images/readme/homepage.gif" style="height:350px" >
 <img src="assets/images/readme/homepage-responsive.gif" style="height:350px">
 </p>
-This is the first project that I ever made after I started to study JavaScript (about 1 month ago), Tesla clone is a Recreation of the oficial Tesla website, and I made it thinking in get closer as possible to the real one visually and adding some features as well, like the MODEL SHOP and LOGIN SCREEN.
+A Recration of official tesla website, built with JavaScrip, HTML and CSS.
+Made thinking in get closer as possible to the real one visually and adding some features as well, like the MODEL SHOP and LOGIN SCREEN.
 These are some concepts that I covered in the building process:

   - Objects and DOM manipulation;
   - Concat, filter, Sort and addEventListener;